The application period for 2019 grants is now open.

 - Promote subject recruitment and retention in clinical, biomedical and behavioral research, especially in understudied communities

 Purpose of the ACTRI Academic-Community Partnership Pilot Grant Program: Academic-Community grants are intended to develop and expand academic relationships with community-based agencies in order to foster a mutually-beneficial research agenda, developed in full collaboration with community-based agencies/individuals; competitive applications should strengthen investigators’ capacity to conduct community-based research.
 “Community Agencies” include, but are not limited to, community health centers, schools, county health departments, agencies which offer resources and support for disease-specific groups, and local nonprofit community-based organizations.
-The Academic-Community Partnership Pilot grant program is intended to fund promising Academic-Community Partnerships and support investigator research in San Diego County as well as in neighboring rural regions.
+The Academic-Community Partnership Pilot grant program is intended to fund promising Academic-Community Partnerships and support investigator research in San Diego and Imperial Counties including rural regions.
 The ACTRI Community Engagement team, which includes the Institute for Public Health at SDSU, actively supports the development of new Academic-Community Partnerships and potential projects by helping both researchers and communities identify and build partnerships, and by providing on-going consulting services for joint projects and grant applications – from planning through implementation, to analyses and dissemination of findings.